HorseshitPhilosophy/Horseshit/_posts/2025-03-04-71-this-paradox-isnt-again.markdown

 # The Reflexive Frame
 ### Why “This Paradox Isn’t” Isn’t a Paradox — and Why Diorthics Isn’t, Either

-If you’ve followed this far, you’ve probably noticed the tension.
+f you’ve followed this far, you may have felt a certain tension forming.

-Diorthics calls itself **agnostic** among worldviews, yet it also acts **integratively**, describing how all worldviews stabilize meaning in similar ways.
-Isn’t that itself a worldview — a theory about all theories, one more system pretending not to be?
-If so, doesn’t Diorthics contradict itself?
+Diorthics explains how every act of understanding occurs within a frame—yet it also speaks about framing itself.How can a method that insists all meaning is frame-indexed make statements about that very indexing without claiming a privileged, frameless view?

+If it, too, must operate within some frame, does it not become one more participant in the field it describes?

+And if so, does it not risk collapsing into the very fusion it warns against?

-That is a fair question.
-But before we answer it, we have to notice *how* the question itself arises.
+That is a fair question.But before we answer it, we have to notice *how* that question itself arises.

 ---